Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Conclusion

 \section{Conclusion}

-We propose an extension of the NLI task with human opinion distribution labels and targets: distributed NLI.
-We show substantial improvements from multiple distribution estimation methods, but still see a large performance gap from human performance.
-We provide ablations and analyses demonstrating the properties and weaknesses of the diverse distribution estimation methods, highlight the importance of the task, and encourage future work on developing better models for estimating the human opinion distribution.
+We introduce distributed NLI -- an extension of NLI with a new goal of predicting human opinion distribution.
+We show that several distribution estimation methods can capture such distributions more effectively than softmax, but the best results are still far below the estimated upper-bound.
+We analyze the properties and weaknesses of the methods, highlight the importance of the task, and encourage future work on developing better models for estimating the human opinion distribution.